 Rationing of services

 The question of what services are (and, by extension, are not) covered by publicly-funded universal healthcare systems is part and parcel of service delivery.
-However, underfunding tends to increase service rationing in two ways.
+However, lack of funding in healthcare tends to increase service rationing in two ways.
 First, healthcare organisations limit the treatments they are willing to pay for.
 Second, they alter eligibility criteria to reduce the number of people who can access certain treatments.

 In 2018, nine of 33 Clinical Commissioning Groups (CCG) cut NHS-funded IVF treatments (Guardian), and NHS England axed four surgical procedures and altered eligibility criteria for 13 others (Pulse).
 The second of these decisions was intended to free up £200 million in funding.
 However, GPs argue that cutting such procedures is not cost-effective in the long term and will lead to increased costs further down the line.